-That's because oil and vinegar don't mix.
-No doubt you've seen this yourself — shake up a bottle of salad dressing and the two parts come together.
-Set the bottle down and in seconds they start to separate again until all the oil is at the top and all the vinegar is at the bottom.
+That's because oil and vinegar don't naturally mix.
+No doubt you've seen this yourself—shake up a bottle of salad dressing and the two parts come together.
+Set the bottle down and in seconds, they start to separate again until all the oil is at the top and all the vinegar is at the bottom.

-The best we can do is encourage them to come together for a little while, which they will grudgingly do, provided we shake, stir or otherwise mix them up really well.
+The best we can do is encourage them to come together for a little while, which they begrudgingly do, provided we shake, stir, or otherwise mix them up really well.

 Basic Vinaigrette Formula

 If you remember nothing else about vinaigrettes, remember this: the magic ratio of oil to vinegar is 3 to 1.
 As long as you know that, you won't need to consult a vinaigrette recipe ever again.

 Different kinds of vinegar have different strengths, so the 3:1 ratio might need to be adjusted depending on taste.
 There are certain times when you'll want a tangier dressing and others when a mild one will do.
 For the most part, though, the 3:1 ratio represents the vinaigrette sweet spot.

 The best way to test the flavor of your vinaigrette is to dip a piece of lettuce into it, shake off the excess, and then take a bite.
 This will give you a better sense of how your salad will taste than by tasting the vinaigrette "straight."